 Below are the best coupon sites I used to cut back on my expenses.

 To buy items in bulk has never been easier.
 However, it is worth it if you have the funds to settle for a bulk purchase upfront and the capacity to store it.

 It’s vital to note that, contrary to popular belief, you don’t need to buy everything in bulk to save a lot of money.
 I advise you to purchase items that you’ll go through to avoid wasting them when it’s unused.
 Things such as; Paper towels, Toilet paper, Toothpaste, Soap, and Cereals can be bought in bulk to save you some money in the long run.

 7. Limit The Time You Normally Spend Online

 Let me give you a rough estimate of the time I run through this morning.

 - Thirty minutes spent reading and watching posts on Instagram about Gary Vee and other motivational discussants.

 - Twenty minutes spent engaging my Facebook fan page with motivational quotes (that’s quite interesting).

-- Ten minutes spent on WhatsApp, viewing my friend’s status, and watching some funny videos.
+- I spent ten minutes on WhatsApp, viewing my friend’s status, and watching some funny videos.

-Moreover, there are many online business ideas you can start in college to earn money on the side and enhance your saving habits.
+Moreover, you can start many online business ideas in college to earn money on the side and enhance your saving habits.
 How do you save money in college?
 Share your tips with the community via the comment section below.